hoxi/cmake-mux/README.md

 ## Overview

-This plugin will extend the CLion CMake integration with:
+This plugin enables quick CMake project switching in CLion via:

-- a project tool window context action, “Pin to CMake Mux”, and
+- Project tool window context action for any CMakeLists.txt, “Pin to CMake Mux”
-- a popup action, “Select CMake Mux Project...”.

-Together, they make switching between multiple CMake projects fast and convenient.
-The plugin can also auto-enable selected CMake presets, since CLion (currently) loads imported presets disabled by default.
+- New CMake mux panel to manage pinned projects
+- Popup action to easily switch projects via keyboard shortcuts
+- Automatic CMake preset enabling for selected projects

+All this enables switching between multiple CMake projects more convenient compared to the standard CLion experience.

 ## Background

 By default, CLion uses the `CMakeLists.txt` in your project root as the top-level CMake file.
 To switch, you can right‑click another `CMakeLists.txt` and choose “Load CMake Project.”
-If you switch frequently, repeating this step becomes tedious.
+If you switch frequently, repeating this manual step becomes tedious.

 This plugin adds a shortlist of user-defined projects.
 Double‑click any item to load it (equivalent to “Load/Reload CMake Project”).

-Additionally, while CLion imports any CMake presets it finds, they start disabled.
+Additionally, while CLion automatically imports any CMake presets it finds for a particular project location, they start disabled.
 The plugin lets you define regular expressions per project shortcut to automatically enable matching presets after switching.

 ## Details